 Due to the history of earth science collections at the National Museum of Natural History, a number of endogenous rock samples are still in the general geology collection.

-This collection was assembled by Alfred Lacroix, professor of the Muséum national d’Histoire naturelle’s mineralogy chair from 1893 to 1936, partly by selecting samples from the collection of exogenous rocks.
+This collection was assembled by Alfred Lacroix, professor of the Muséum national d’Histoire naturelle’s chair of mineralogy from 1893 to 1936, mostly by selecting samples from the collection of exogenous rocks.
 He used it to establish one of the first ever classifications of magmatic rocks following modern criteria (texture, mineralogical and chemical composition of the rocks) and to illustrate many geological phenomena (rock deformation, effect of lightning, rock alteration, eruptions of Mount Pelée).
 As well as this first group, rock specimens assembled in the first half of the 19th century were also added.
 The endogenous rock collection includes in particular the collection of F.S.
 Beudant (1787-1850).

 Specimens chosen for their aesthetic appeal or their educational interest, which have been on display for a long time at the Galerie de Géologie et de Minéralogie (Gallery of Geology and Mineralogy), complete the collection.